Meet the team

 National winner of VisitScotland Thistle Award for ‘Most Hospitable B&B/Guest House’ 2018/19 and regional winner of ‘Best Outdoor Experience’ 2018/19.

-Sophie Thompson is the newest addition to our team, her role is Food and Drink Coordinator.
+Sophie Thompson studied Sport, Health, Exercise & Nutrition at Leeds Trinity All Saints University, she bring passion for food and drink and business development in her role of Food and Drink Coordinator for Appetite for Angus.
 Sophie brings a wealth of knowledge and experience from her previous role as Development Worker at Murton Trust for Education and the Environment.

 She is passionate about Angus and dedicated to promoting it as a Food and Drink destination of choice.